doodlewind/bumpover/README.md

 ## Features

 * Declarative XML/JSON data validating and upgrading.
-* Friendly type annotaton with recursive data shape support.
+* Friendly type annotation with recursive data shape support.
 * Promise-based async node upgrading, handy for external or linked data shape. e.g., grab image by link defined in XML node, upload it to your cloud storage, then update new node's `src` on response ends.
 * Configurable traversing mechanism, e.g., whether returning beforehand or filtering out unknown nodes.
 * Pluggable serializer and deserializer, supporting new data format in merely tens of lines.